gotchoices/MyCHIPs/doc/sim-docker.md

 this folder.
 Some good things to focus on include:
 ```
   modelwins, peerwins, spawins #X,Y screen coordinates of logging xterms
   modversion           #Which agent-based modeler to use (2 or 3)
   logoffset            #How xterms are tiled on the screen
   browser              #Only firefox/chrome tested for now
   logwin               #If you want to use xterm instead of logwin
   newusers             #How many users to create on each site
+  develop              #Run in development mode (true) or production mode (false)
   sites                #How many sites to launch on simulation runs
   userargs             #Additional command line switches to docker
                         run command.
 For example, you could make each
                         container's bash run your preferred settings:
-  userargs=( '-v' "$HOME/.bashrc:/root/.bashrc" )	#Custom bashrc, key mappings
+  userargs=( '-v' "$HOME/.bashrc:/root/.bashrc" )	#Custom shell settings
 ```

 If you have made changes, shut things down using: